ovotech/sbt-credstash/README.md

 * `credstashInputDir` - This directory will be recursively searched for files to process.
 Defaults to the resources directory (`src/main/resources`)
 * `credstashFileFilter` - Only files matching this pattern will be processed.
 Defaults to `*.*`
-* `credstashOutputDir` - This directory will be recursively searched for files to process.
-Defaults to the resources directory (`src/main/resources`)
+* `credstashOutputDir` - Processed files will be written to this directory.
+Defaults to `target/credstash`.

 ## Example usage